THE WORLD AROUND SUMMIT 2024

 Head Hi

 Featuring a selection of vanguard and diverse publications from around the globe including books, magazines and self-published materials specially selected for The World Around visitors, the Head Hi Book Kiosk will be a hub for inspiration and reference.
 With many of the titles featuring the day's participants, Head Hi welcomes all attendees to learn more about the conference’s key themes.
-Head Hi is a book and coffee shop founded by Alexandra Hodkowski and is located in Fort Greene, Brooklyn by the Navy Yard.
+Visitors can purchase the publications or enjoy browsing the selection.
+Head Hi is a book and coffee shop run by one of The World Around's founding members Alexandra Hodkowski, located in Fort Greene, Brooklyn by the Navy Yard.

 1 / 6